HimanshuDhote/Nmap-and-testssl-scripts/README.md

 ./nmaptester.sh

-Note: run the script as root user
+Note:1. run the script as root user
+     2. Make sure to change the testssl download location in script to run it smootly.
+        eg: bash /home/kali/Downloads/testssl.sh-3.1dev/testssl.sh in this script, it may be differ in your system.